mrx7014/SSH-KaliLinux/README.md

 # SSH KaliLinux
-A free SSH KaliLinux server without limited time.
-You can use this for test any tool or using kali linux tools or other something like building custom roms.
+A free SSH Kali Linux server without limited time.
+You can use this for test any tool or using kali linux tools or other somethings like building custom roms or any another thing.
 ____________

 - **If you want to use Ubuntu in this server check this repo https://github.com/mrx7014/Ubuntu_on_Segfault**

 - All network traffic goes via VPN and is anonymized (e.g. for `reconftw,...etc`).

 - Masscan is allowed using your <a href="https://thc.org/segfault/wireguard">own exit node</a>.
 ____________